Average American Debt – Ramsey

 It might not be pretty, but it’s got to be done!
 People sometimes get so scared of this first step that they stop right here.
 Don’t.
 You can do this.

-Say it again: You’re not in this alone.
 And guess what?
 You don’t have to figure everything out on your own either.
-Learn the ins and outs of debt (and the best ways to handle your money) in Financial Peace University.
+You can learn the ins and outs of paying off debt (and the best ways to handle your money) in Financial Peace University.

 Start Financial Peace University and begin your debt-free journey.